biosfood/tanaica/README.md

 ## Utility scripts:

 The directory `~/.scripts/` contains a number of small utility scripts do do useful stuff from the command line without having to remember as many commands.

+## Installing lib32-packages:
+If you want to install packages of the form ´lib32-XXX´, you need to activate the ´multilib´ repository in ´/etc/pacman.conf´ first!